 Thank you for your interest in the Delaware School Climate Survey

 The Delaware School Climate Survey (DSCS) was developed by staff from the DE-PBS Project under the leadership of the project’s faculty partner from University of Delaware School of Education.
 The DSCS includes Student, Teacher/Staff, and Home (English, Spanish, and Haitian-Creole) formats which allows for comparisons of results across populations within a school.
 Each survey consists of subscales measuring important dimensions of schools climate.
 Research strongly supports the validity and reliability of the surveys.
 Each of the subscales is based on research and theory around the importance of school climate in academic achievement and social and emotional development.
 The survey is offered to schools statewide, both to those implementing DE-PBS and those who are not.
-143 Delaware schools statewide participated in the Delaware School Climate Survey in 2018-19.
+Typically about 150 Delaware schools statewide participate in the Delaware School Climate Survey annually.

 To learn more about the DE School Climate Survey, please view our FAQ.